tidyverse/tidyverse.org/content/blog/clock-0-1-0/index.md

 Unlike with invalid dates, lubridate does not provide any tools for resolving nonexistent times.

 There are another class of daylight saving time issues related to *ambiguous times*.
 These generally result from daylight saving fallbacks, where your clock might show two 1 AM hours.
 You resolve them in a similar way to what was done with nonexistent times.
 If you're interested, you can read more about ambiguous times [here](https://r-lib.github.io/clock/articles/articles/motivations.html#ambiguous-time-1).

+Nonexistent and ambiguous times are particularly nasty issues because they occur relatively infrequently.
+If your time zone uses daylight saving time, these issues each come up once per year, generally for a duration of 1 hour (but not always!).
+This can be incredibly frustrating in production, where an analysis that has been working fine suddenly crashes on new data due to a daylight saving time issue.
+Which brings me to...

 ## Production